A Review of Generalized Zero-Shot Learning Methods: Overview of Generalized Zero-Shot Learning

 \subsubsection{Manually defined attributes}

 These attributes describe the high-level characteristics of a class (category), such as shape (i.e., circle) and color (i.e., blue), which enable the GZSL model to recognize classes in the world.
 The attributes are accurate, but require human efforts in annotation, which are not suitable for large-scale problems~\cite{kodirov2017semantic}.
-Several attribute-based data sets are available, e.g. AWA1, AWA2, aPY, SUN and CUB.
 Wu et al.~\cite{wu2019simple} proposed a global semantic consistency network (GSC-Net) to exploit the semantic attributes for both seen and unseen classes.
 Lou et al.~\cite{Luo2020anovel} developed a data-specific feature extractor according to the attribute label tree.